Cell Ranger ATAC6.1 (latest), printed on 07/03/2022

 |Lasso Selection - Select and label an image area with an irregular shape.|

-The Toolbox is on the left side of the window.
-Move your mouse over the toolbox icons to see an explanation of what each tool does.
-The tools in the toolbox perform the functions listed in the table below.
+The Toolbox is on the left side of the window and contains tools that perform the functions listed in the table below.

 To return to the home screen and the Recent Files list, click the 10x Genomics button in the top left corner.